Snow emergencies for central Ohio, Jan. 14, 2024

 “Roadways are hazardous with blowing and drifting snow.
 Roads may also be icy.
 Motorists are urged to drive very cautiously.”

-These central Ohio counties are currently under a Level 1 snow emergency:
+Only one central Ohio county remains under a Level 1 snow emergency:

 - Vinton

-Note: This article will not be updated after 11 p.m.
-Sunday.